thachmpham/thachmpham.github.io/md/opensaf-install.md

 # 1. Introduction.
 - Create an Ubuntu docker container.
 - In this container, clone source, build and install OpenSAF.
-- Start OpenSAF and check the status.
+- Start OpenSAF and check status.

 # 2. Setup Docker Container.